ValancedBreakfast/github.io/en/index.md

 # In English Even

-<p class=inline-icon>this text should have icons in it.
-ABDEFGHIJKLMNOPQRSTUVWXYZ</p>
+<div class=inline-icon>this text should have icons in it.
+ABDEFGHIJKLMNOPQRSTUVWXYZ</div>

 This light weight rules resource for *Gloomhaven: Buttons & Bugs* is intended to be easy to access, search, and print.
 It is updated with any corrections and errata.